 Try keeping the usage of the following features down: Many quickly refreshed dashboards, frequent generation of huge sensor reports, heavy usage of packet sniffing, factory sensors, and toplists, frequent automatically scheduled auto-discoveries for large network segments, constant queries of monitoring data via the API, among others.

 The quality of your network also plays an important role.
 When monitoring via UDP, for example, a high packet loss rate can lead to frequent timeouts.
 Remote probes that connect via unstable (WAN) connections can lead to delays as well.

 You can run the PRTG core server as well as PRTG remote probes on virtualized platforms.
-However, we strongly recommend using a dedicated physical machine to run the PRTG core server respectively PRTG remote probes.
-There are several reasons why we recommend running PRTG (core server and remote probes) on real hardware, especially for thousands of sensors.
+However, we strongly recommend that you use a dedicated physical machine to run the PRTG core server or the PRTG remote probes.
+There are several reasons why we recommend that you run PRTG (core server and remote probes) on real hardware, especially for thousands of sensors.
 Each sensor request will have to go through many virtualization layers, which costs performance and makes measurements less exact.
 In our experience, a physical machine simply works best for a thousand sensors and more.